WOLFE LLC • PRODUCT DESIGN

 Support dependency was throttling program growth

 Wolfe offers digital gift card programs to businesses who use them as employee rewards.
-Clients didn't have a centralized system to manage these programs and they relied entirely on Wolfe's support team for routine tasks like account funding, updating user lists, permissions, and spreadsheet requests.
-This generated 120+ support tickets a month and dozens of hours spent on issues that should've been self-service.
+Clients had no centralized system and relied entirely on Wolfe's support team for routine tasks.
+That generated 120+ tickets a month and dozens of hours on work that should've been self-service.

 The cost